George Cumby: Professional career

-He was taken in the first round by the Green Bay Packers in the 1980 NFL Draft as the 26th overall pick.
+Cumby was taken in the first round by the Green Bay Packers in the 1980 NFL Draft as the 26th overall pick.
 He started two games as a rookie and moved into the full-time starting position in 1981 when he intercepted a career-high three passes and in 1982 Cumby was a Second-team All-Pro selection.
 He remained a starter though 1984 and was then relegated to backup duty in 1985.

-In the 1985 season Cumby gained national attention in a negative way.
-When rookie defensive tackle William Perry was put in the offensive lineup for the Chicago Bears it was Cumby who was twice "flattened" by Perry on lead blocks for Walter Payton.
+In the 1985 season, Cumby gained national attention in a negative way.
+When rookie defensive tackle William Perry was put in the offensive lineup for the Chicago Bears, it was Cumby who was twice "flattened" by Perry on lead blocks for Walter Payton.
 Later in that season, Cumby was beaten on a short pass route by Perry that the "Fridge" carried into the end zone, again an embarrassment for Cumby.

 Cumby was cut by the Packers the following preseason on August 18, 1986, and subsequently signed by the Buffalo Bills.
 Cumby was a starter in 8 of the 11 games he played in 1986.
 He played one game for the Philadelphia Eagles in 1987 when he was signed to bolster an injury-weakened linebacking corps.

-Worked for Sports World ministries from 1987 to 1989, traveling around the United States speaking to schools churches and corporations.

-Cumby was ordained and licensed to preach in 1999.

-Served as a leader of Fellowship of Christian athletes for seven years 1999 to 2006 primarily in the Houston area.

-In 2001 started his first church called Family Of Faith Worship Center in Houston until 2006.

-Cumby returned to East Texas as an assistant pastor in Winona Texas, Higher Hope Fellowship church. serving there as an assistant pastor for the next seven-years.

-Cumby founded his another church New Birth Fellowship Tyler Tx.
-New Birth didn't make it, returning to Higher Hope Fellowship church where he currently serves.